topkat/green_dot/doc/src/content/docs/guides/using-database.md

 ---
-title: green_dot API Services
+title: Using Database in GreenDot Framework
-description: Learn how to create and use API services in your Green Dot application.
+description: Learn how to use a database Green Dot application
 ---

 To create a new API Service: